gif30/cv/README.md

     yarn install
     yarn
     export JSONCV_THEME=kendall
-    yarn view
+    yarn export

-This will automatically build and display the resulting `cv.html` in your browser.
+This will automatically build your cv as html and pdf.